Virginia Sen. Amanda Chase sues over being censured - WTMJ

 Associated Press

-In a bipartisan vote last week, the Virginia Senate approved a measure rebuking Sen. Amanda Chase over a series of incendiary incidents during her tenure, including remarks in which she seemed to voice support for those who participated in storming the U.S. Capitol last month.
-The decision to pass the censure resolution followed a long debate that featured scathing criticisms of Chase from both Democrats and Republicans.
+In a bipartisan vote last week, the Virginia Senate approved a measure rebuking Sen. Amanda Chase for a “pattern of unacceptable conduct.”
+The decision followed a long debate that featured scathing criticisms of Chase – a firebrand conservative with a long history of making inflammatory remarks – from both Democrats and Republicans.

 In the lawsuit, Chase argues that she is being “singled out and selectively penalized for taking unpopular political positions.”